 Donate items in store

-It's really easy to donate food in one of our stores.
+It’s really easy to donate food in one of our stores.
 Simply pick up any of the items on either shopping list, and leave it at the food collection point in one of our stores.
-Over 500 of stores also have permanent collection points, which means you can donate food all year round.
+Over 600 of our stores have permanent collection points, which means you can donate food all year round.

 - Tinned meat